 Petty crime, including bag snatching and pickpocketing is common, particularly in city centres such as Dublin.
 Other areas popular with tourists are also targeted.

 Car theft and break-ins are increasing.
-Rental cars are targeted.
+Rental cars are targeted for theft and break-ins, especially in Dublin and at tourist locations.

 There is a moderate incidence of serious, violent crime.